Phase and Photon Number Dependent NOON State Localization in Flat Band Lattices: Introduction

-The combined task of generating quantum states with a large number of entangled photons, controlling their transport in multi-port coupled photonic circuits {while maintaining coherence}, and performing their high-fidelity detection constitutes a substantial experimental challenge~\cite{Afek2010, pan2012multiphoton, matthews2009manipulation, los2024high, shih2003entangled}.
+The combined task of generating quantum states with a large number of highly entangled photons (e.g., NOON states), controlling their transport in multi-port coupled photonic circuits while maintaining coherence, and performing their high-fidelity detection constitutes a substantial experimental challenge~\cite{Afek2010, pan2012multiphoton, matthews2009manipulation, matthews2011heralding, los2024high, shih2003entangled}.
+Specifically, as the number of photons $N$ increases, NOON states become highly prone to loss, which degrades the entanglement and quantum coherence~\cite{rubin2007loss, kacprowicz2010experimental}.
 In this context, carefully designed photonic simulators are useful for predicting quantum correlations in complex photonic networks~\cite{bromberg2009quantum, keil2010photon, shit2024probing, Keil2011biphoton, mikhalychev2022emulation}.
 Indeed, using a mathematical mapping, quantum correlations of two indistinguishable particles have been experimentally simulated~\cite{keil2010photon, shit2024probing} by measuring two-point intensity correlations~\cite{hanbury1956test}.
-In this work, we propose and demonstrate a generalized intensity correlation measurement protocol for emulating the evolution of $N$-photon NOON states $\psi_{m, m'}(N, \alpha)=\frac{1}{\sqrt{2N!}}(a_m^{\dagger N}+e^{-i\alpha}a_{m'}^{\dagger N}) \ket{0}$, initially coupled to the $m$-th and $m'$-th sites of laser-fabricated~\cite{davis1996writing, szameit2010discrete} photonic lattices.
-We couple coherent laser pulses with controllable relative phase and intensities at two desired lattice sites and obtain the intensity correlations from the output intensity patterns.
-In a one-dimensional photonic lattice, a two-photon NOON state with $\alpha\!=\!\pi$ shows spatial bunching~\cite{hong1987measurement, matthews2013observing}, because both photons efficiently excite the Bloch modes with maximal group velocity, traveling together toward the left or right of the lattice.
-In contrast, for $\alpha\!=\!0$, the fastest-moving photon pair travels in the opposite direction, exhibiting anti-bunching.
-Interestingly, for a flat band rhombic lattice, we show that the localization and delocalization of photon number correlations depend on both the phase and the photon number of the initial state, which is coupled at the upper and lower sites of a unit cell.
+In this work, we propose a {\it generalized} intensity correlation measurement protocol for emulating the evolution of $N$-photon NOON states $\psi_{m, m'}(N, \alpha)\!=\!\frac{1}{\sqrt{2N!}}(a_m^{\dagger N}+e^{-i\alpha}a_{m'}^{\dagger N}) \ket{0}$, initially coupled to the $m$-th and $m'$-th sites of laser-fabricated~\cite{davis1996writing, szameit2010discrete} photonic lattices.
+To demonstrate the effectiveness of this protocol, we first consider two-photon NOON states coupled to the neighboring sites of a one-dimensional lattice, which exhibit spatial bunching and anti-bunching for $\alpha\!=\!\pi$ and $0$, respectively~\cite{hong1987measurement, matthews2013observing}.
+Interestingly, for a flat-band rhombic lattice, we show that the localization and delocalization of photon number correlations depend on both the phase and the photon number of the initial state, which is coupled at the upper and lower sites of a unit cell.
 The NOON state exhibits a highly nontrivial localization behavior depending on the parity of the total photon number $N$.
 Specifically, when $N$ is even (odd), all photons occupy the flat band at $\alpha\!=\!0 \, (\pi)$, with a probability of $2^{1-N}$.
 For the opposite phases, i.e., $\alpha\!=\!\pi \, (0)$, complete localization is not observed, as the probability of all photons in the flat-band is zero.
+The experiments conducted up to $N\!=\!8$ demonstrate good agreement with theoretical prediction.